gleechi/gleechi.github.io/pages/1.5.0/unity/VirtualGrasp_UnityAPI.md

-### VG_Controller.OnInitialize

-The event to call when we have successfully initialized the library.

 ### VG_Controller.OnObjectCollided

 This event is invoked when a grasped object is colliding with another object.
 The VG_HandStatus it carries includes more information about the interaction.